Eclipse Seasons: What They Are and Why They Matter in Astrology

 Solar eclipses happen at New Moon when the Moon passes directly between Earth and Sun.
 In astrology, they function like an intensified New Moon — a powerful initiation.
 But where a regular New Moon plants a seed consciously, a solar eclipse often brings beginnings that feel fated or externally triggered.
 You may not choose them; they may choose you.

 Solar eclipses are often associated with new chapters: a new role, a move, a relationship starting, a project launching.
-They can feel exciting or destabilizing depending on what your chart is being activated.
+They can feel exciting or destabilizing depending on what part of your chart is being activated.
 Look to the house and sign of the eclipse to understand where the initiation is landing in your life.

 Lunar Eclipses (Full Moon Eclipses)